GaloisInc/mctrace/release/README.md

   writes `send()` data to `stderr` and we need that data to be piped to the extractor script.

 - When extracting telemetry data from instrumented PowerPC binaries, the flag `--big-endian` must be passed to the extractor script as in the command above.
 The flag should be elided when working with `x86_64` binaries.

 - The `extractor.py` script offers a few other conveniences when extracting data from instrumented programs; for example it can produce columnar outputs and filter columns.
 See `extractor.py --help` for details on these options.

-- The table below lists a few other binaries for PowerPC and `x86_64` as well some example probes that can be used to instrument each binary.
+- The table below lists other binaries for PowerPC and `x86_64` included in the Docker image as well some example probes that can be used to instrument each binary.
 Note that many other combinations of example programs and probes can work together; the full list of combinations can be found in `examples/full/Makefile`.

     | Binaries                                                                                           | Probe                                       |
     | ---------------------------------------------------------------------------------------------------| ------------------------------------------- |